Dlopez806/network-cloud-engineering-manifestation/week-1/README.md

 Once I understood that, subnet math stopped feeling like memorization and started feeling like logic.
 I can now work out jump sizes in my head without a calculator.

-This week was also partly a refresh since I already have my Network+ certification.
-But subnetting is something I always struggled to fully apply in real scenarios.
-This week I feel like I finally own it.
+This week was also partly a refresh in networking and getting the basics back up to speed from what I already know and been exposed to, but subnetting is something I have always had a hard time grasping when applying it to real scenarios.
+Now I feel like I finally own it.

 The next step is taking everything I drilled this week and applying it in AWS.
 That starts Week 2.